Plans and Location

 Cohousing ABQ is based on Danish cohousing communities, where families have private homes but also share a lot of common space and resources.

-We have finalized the design of our cohousing community and are gearing up for groundbreaking in 2022.
+We have finalized the design of our cohousing community and are gearing up for groundbreaking in early 2023.
 All of our community members contributed to the design process, shaping everything from the layout of homes to the plans for our shared outdoor spaces.
 Working together, we have created a design that will bring us together sustainably and joyfully in our future neighborhood.

 Our Community Design

 We’re building 27 privately owned homes, from one-bedroom casitas to four-bedroom townhouses.
 The homes will be built to the Green Build New Mexico Standard, which prioritizes energy and water efficiency with a high quality of construction.
 The homes will be clustered around a shared open space.

 Estimated prices for remaining homes run from $620,000 up to $728,000 and include an investment into the shared common house, outdoor areas and net-zero energy systems.
 Prices are comparable to newly built energy-efficient homes in Albuquerque.

 Our color palette.